foliant-docs/foliantcontrib.meta/README.md

 **is_main(self) -> bool**

-Determine whether the section is main or not.
+Determine whether the section is a main section or not.

 *important properties*